 The US Trade Deficit

 Hansen and other associate US manufacturing job losses with a growing trade deficit.
-Hansen suggests that most jobs resulting from new technologies are being created overseas.
+Sites like https://www.creditfix.co.uk/debt-solutions/trust-deed/ agree with Hansen, they suggest that most jobs resulting from new technologies are being created overseas.
 Again, let’s look at the trade figures for the different manufacturing industries.
 Table 2 shows what has happened net to those manufacturing industries whose net trade deficits (imports minus exports) between 1989 and 2007.

 Table 2. – Manufacturing Trade Deficit Growth,

 |Computer & Electronic Products||-109.1|

 It appears there is a white elephant in the room: the manufacturing sector with the trade deficit that grew most in this period was oil and gas.
 This had nothing to do with lower-priced overseas workers and unfair labor practices.
 It had to do with the growing US dependency on foreign oil.
 I quote from an earlier piece:

 Unlike Japan and China, the US was at one time richly endowed with energy resources.
 Even today, it is the third leading producer of energy from oil, the second leading producer from coal, the second leading producer of energy from natural gas, and by far the largest producer of nuclear energy.
 But because of its voracious energy consumption, the US must supplement its own production of energy with imports.
 It now imports 63% of its crude oil, and this constitutes 21% of all crude oil traded globally.
 This is an extreme and dangerous dependency.

 The European countries and Japan have imposed heavy taxes on motor vehicle fuels so gas prices have been in the $6-$7 range for more than a decade.
 But the US government policy has been to keep the gas price as low as possible.
 The result?
 Per capita, the US consumes almost four times as much oil as the other OECD countries.
 Is there a US energy policy?